danilocurvelo/imd0030-20242/assessments/README.md

 ---
 layout: minimal
-title: Lessons
+title: Assessments
-description: &desc Learning materials and resources.
+description: &desc Evaluate and explain your learning.
 summary: *desc
 has_children: true
 has_toc: true